Winston throws 3 TD passes as Browns stun Jackson, Ravens 29-24 to end 5-game losing streak

 Ravens: DE Brent Urban sustained a concussion in the first quarter. ...
 NT Michael Pierce (calf) limped off in the second quarter and didn’t return.

 Browns: Top CB Denzel Ward went to the locker room midway through the third quarter for further evaluation for a possible concussion.
+The team said he has been placed in protocol.
 Ward has a history of head injuries with five known concussions during his NFL career.

 UP NEXT